 The A-spot is an erogenous area that sits at the top of the vagina, between the cervix and the bladder.
 Some people report feeling immense pleasure from the stimulation of this spot.

 Some people may refer to the A-spot as the anterior fornix erogenous zone (AFE).
 Some sex research suggests that stimulating this spot can promote more lubrication, make foreplay more pleasurable, and increase a woman’s chance of reaching orgasm.

 This article will define the A-spot, discuss how to locate it, and provide some tips on positions and techniques for stimulating it.

 The A-spot is an area deep within the vagina, located on the inner wall.
 It is one of the five deep vaginal erogenous zones (DVZs) that research associates with the female orgasm.

 - the pelvic floor muscles

 With stimulation, the A-spot may provide pleasure and increase vaginal lubrication.
 In a 1997 study, most women reported more arousal and lubrication following 10–15 minutes of stimulation of this spot.

 The doctor who first wrote about the A-spot argues that stimulating this area may help with some forms of sexual dysfunction, especially vaginal dryness and painful intercourse.

 In theory, anyone born with a vagina may have an AFE zone.
 However, researchers have not extensively studied this zone in large samples of women.
-Some researchers argue that there is not sufficient scientific evidence to confirm that it exists, especially not in all women.

 Some studies suggest that most women have erogenous zones near the purported location of the A-spot.